alec-hs/python-r-env-setup/README.md

-# Python & R Development Environment usinf Anaconda
+# Python & R Development Environment using Anaconda

 Repo to setup Python and R environments and commons tools needed.